Pituophis catenifer sayi

 The bullsnake retires into winter dormancy in October and emerges from hibernation in April.
 They may hibernate alone or with garter snakes, hognose snakes, racers, timber rattlesnakes, milk snakes or other bullsnakes in mammal burrows or rock crevices.

-If feeling threatened they will hiss loudly while vibrating their tail, because of that behaviour the bullsnake is frequently mistaken for a rattlesnake, and may even bite, but they aren't venomous.
+If feeling threatened they will hiss loudly while vibrating their tail, because of that behavior the bullsnake is frequently mistaken for a rattlesnake, and may even bite, but they aren't venomous.
 They do resemble the western diamondback rattler (Crotalus atrox), which is also common within their range.

 Diet / Feeding